S&P 500 companies start facing up to the potential Brexit costs

 "Like everybody else on the planet, we're waiting to see if there's really going to be an impact or not," said Tom Lynch, chairman and chief executive of sensor maker TE Connectivity (TEL.N).

-(This version of the story corrects spelling of firm to Federated Investors, not Federal Investors, in paragraph 13)
+(This version of the story has been refiled to correct spelling of firm to Federated Investors, not Federal Investors in paragraph 13)

 (Reporting by Noel Randewich and Caroline Valetkevitch,; Additional reporting by Marcus E. Howard; Editing by Alan Crosby and Cynthia Osterman)